A tear in one of the main arteries of the neck is a rare cause of stroke.

 More common before age 50

 Cervical artery dissections are seen more often in younger adults for two main reasons.
 First, a small percentage of people have underlying inherited connective tissue disorders that make their arteries more likely to tear.
 "For these people, an artery tear is more likely to manifest at a younger age," explains Dr. Rost.
 In older people, other types of strokes (such as those associated with brain arteries narrowed by fatty plaque) are more common.
 But dissections can still happen in older people.
-A recent study in the journal Neurology found that one in 14 people diagnosed with a cervical artery dissection was age 60 or older.
+A study in the journal Neurology found that one in 14 people diagnosed with a cervical artery dissection was age 60 or older.

 The second (and perhaps bigger reason) artery dissections are more common before age 50?
 Younger adults are more likely to engage in exercise that involves neck movements that can precipitate a tear.
 Dr. Rost has seen a number of artery tears in people who do high-intensity fitness programs that combine elements from several sports and types of exercise.
 Dissections have also been reported after strenuous weight lifting, head-flinging dance moves, and even yoga.
 If not done properly, certain positions such as a shoulder stand can cause hyperextension of the neck.